tswizzle141/numerical-hyperbolic-conservation-law/compressible-flow/README.md

 - Velocity: A jump in velocity across the contact discontinuity is observed.
 - Pressure: The pressure remains constant across the contact discontinuity but shows a jump across the shock.
 ![Plot](godunov-figure.jpg)
+### 2.4.1.
+Density Plot $(\rho)$
+Density diagram shows three distinct regions separated by a shock wave, a contact discontinuity, and a rarefaction wave:
+- Rarefaction Wave (leftmost region): The density decreases smoothly as the rarefaction wave propagates to the left.
+- Contact Discontinuity (middle region): A sharp jump in density separates the left and right states.
+This is not a true shock wave, as it involves only a discontinuity in density, not pressure or velocity.
+- Shock Wave (rightmost region): The shock causes a sharp increase in density, moving to the right.

+Initially, the density is 1.0 on the left and 0.125 on the right.
+Over time, the shock propagates to the right, compressing the gas and increasing the density behind the shock.
+The rarefaction wave expands to the left, decreasing the density in that region.
+### 2.4.2.
+Velocity Plot $(u)$
+Velocity diagram demonstrates the motion of the fluid caused by the pressure difference between the left and right sides of the tube.
+It transitions across three main regions:
+- Left Side of the Rarefaction Wave: The fluid velocity is near zero (as it was initially stationary).
+- Contact Discontinuity: It rises sharply due to the flow of gas from the high-pressure left region to the low-pressure right region.
+- Right Side of the Shock: It drops slightly but remains constant behind the shock.

+Initially, the velocity is 0 everywhere since the fluid is at rest.
+As the system evolves, the velocity increases in the rarefaction region and remains constant between the contact discontinuity and the shock.
+### 2.4.3.
+Pressure Plot $(p)$
+Pressure diagram represents how the pressure equilibrates due to the propagation of waves:
+- Rarefaction Wave (leftmost region): The pressure decreases smoothly due to the expansion of the gas in the rarefaction region.
+- Contact Discontinuity: The pressure remains constant across the contact discontinuity, as this is a property of solutions to the Euler equations.
+- Shock Wave (rightmost region): The pressure increases sharply across the shock, reflecting the compression of the gas.

+Initially, the pressure is 1.0 on the left and 0.1 on the right.
+Over time, the shock wave compresses the gas, leading to a significant increase in pressure behind the shock.
+The rarefaction wave reduces the pressure on the left side as it expands outward.

 # 3. MUSCL Scheme
 ## 3.1.
 Definition